FilipeMCruz/sensae-console/docs/api/README.md

 # API

-This section will present the API that each backend service exposes.
+This section will present the API that each backend service exposes according to the latest version of the system.

 As explained in identity-management [docs](../identity-management/README.md) all APIs, except `Data Gateway API` require a JWT token for authentication/authorization.

+Current version:

+- `system` : `0.6.0`

 ## Data Gateway API